Source: Canadian National Railway

 Canadian National (NYSE: CNI) laid out plans to invest C$615 million this year in network infrastructure in eastern Canada amid wider efforts by stakeholders to revamp Canada’s transportation infrastructure and support the nation’s export markets.

-The railway is spending $320 million in Ontario on several expansion projects, including adding capacity near CNI’s Brampton intermodal terminal by building a satellite intermodal facility, investing in infrastructure and equipment at the Brampton terminal and making improvements at CNI’s Toronto auto compound.
+The railway is spending $320 million in Ontario on several expansion projects, including adding capacity near CN’s Brampton intermodal terminal by building a satellite intermodal facility, investing in infrastructure and equipment at the Brampton terminal and making improvements at CN’s Toronto auto compound.